-(1) The Ministries Committee shall approve generic competencies for both early and later stages of exercising the office of local lay-pastor.
-It shall also approve a training pathway for those who exercise it, and shall ensure that connexional training records are kept in accordance with clause (3) below.

-- (2) Training shall consist of: - (i) initial connexional core training in Methodist identity, issues of safeguarding and boundaries, pastoral care and theology; - (ii) initial specific training by approved by the Ministries Committee after consultation with the particular Circuit and in the light of the prior knowledge and experience of the local lay-pastor to ensure that the person concerned is equipped for the particular appointment; and - (iii) continuing development and training through programmes approved by the Ministries Committee. - (3) The Ministries Committee shall ensure that for each local lay-pastor a connexional training record is created and kept up to date, listing all additional training and engagement in supervision (including both supervision as part of line management and reflective supervision) after that person has completed the core training.
-Local lay-pastors will be expected at least annually to demonstrate that they have engaged in some continuing development and have kept their supervision record up to date.
-If the record does not show that that expectation has been met within the past year and the person subsequently wishes to undertake the office of local lay-pastor in a new appointment then further training requirements shall be identified and a programme for meeting them drawn up.
+- (1) The Ministries Committee shall approve generic competencies for both early and later stages of exercising the office of Local Lay-Pastor.
+It shall also approve a training pathway for those who exercise it, and shall ensure that connexional training records are kept in accordance with clause (3) below. - (2) Training shall consist of: - initial connexional core training in Methodist identity, issues of safeguarding and boundaries, pastoral care and theology; - (ii) initial specific training by agreement with the particular Circuit and in the light of the prior knowledge and experience of the Local Lay-Pastor to ensure that the person concerned is equipped for the particular appointment; and - (iii) continuing development and training through programmes approved by the Ministries Committee. - (3) The Ministries Committee shall ensure that for each Local Lay-Pastor a connexional training record is created and kept up to date, listing all additional training and engagement in supervision (including both supervision as part of line management and reflective supervision) after that person has completed the core training.
+Local Lay-Pastors will be expected at least annually to demonstrate that they have engaged in some continuing development and have kept their supervision record up to date.
+If the record does not show that that expectation has been met within the past year and the person subsequently wishes to undertake the office of Local Lay-Pastor in a new appointment then further training requirements shall be identified and a programme for meeting them drawn up.